 A battle of E-Commerce solution Giants.
 A proverbial Godzilla vs Kong of building e-commerce sites.
 For startup companies looking to start.
-WordPress arguably the radioactive giant lizard of the two.
+WordPress is arguably the radioactive giant lizard of the two.
 The Alpha Kaiju (giant monster for non-nerds) of the two.
 WordPress has been here for a lot longer than its sparring partner (since 2003 compared to the other camp’s 2006 launch) more versatile and a bit bigger of the two.
-While Shopify is the giant Monke (yes it’s the correct spelling for this meme usage) of the two battling titans.
-Shopify is more specialised and an all in one option.
+While Shopify is the giant Monke (yes, it’s the correct spelling for this meme usage) of the two battling titans.
+Shopify is more specialised and an all-in-one option.
 Both of them are formidable choices.

 Now the question is… Which one is a better fit for your business?
-Were here to help you shed a light on that.
+We’re here to help you shed light on that.
 Let’s start with Shopify.

 What is Shopify?
-Basically Shopify is an application that’s been designed specifically for online sellers / merchants/ entrepreneurs to build and operate their own online store spaces where the seller can offer both physical and or digital wares.
+Shopify is an application that’s been designed specifically for online sellers/merchants/ entrepreneurs to build and operate their own online store spaces where the seller can offer both physical and or digital wares.

-Since Shopify is an “all in one” shop everything is hosted in the company’s servers.
+Since Shopify is an “all in one” shop, everything is hosted on the company’s servers.
 Web hosting or installing any kind of software is something you shouldn’t worry about since the platform is designed to run out of the box.

 Shopify is a subscription service.
-This means you personally don’t own a copy of the software and you pay a monthly fee to use it.
+This means you don’t own a copy of the software, and you pay a monthly fee to use it.
 All your data runs on the cloud.
-SO you can access it anywhere.
-At the same time you are fully dependent on Shopify’s servers.
-That can be a pro and a con depending on how hands on you are / want to be with the digital side of your business.
+So you can access it anywhere.
+At the same time, you are fully dependent on Shopify’s servers.
+That can be a pro and a con, depending on how hands-on you are/want to be with the digital side of your business.

 Benefits of Using Shopify

-- Easy to Setup: Since it’s an all in one shop, setting up in Shopify is easy.
-It’s basically a complete solution for those who want a quick and painless way to start their digital store.
-Coding knowhow is not necessary to build and run the store.
-The user interface is intuitive and user-friendly enough for the casual user that it is very compelling feature for startups.
+- Easy to Set up: Since it’s an all-in-one shop, setting up in Shopify is easy.
+It’s a complete solution for those who want a quick and painless way to start their digital store.
+Coding know-how is not necessary to build and run the store.
+The user interface is intuitive and user-friendly enough for the casual user that it is a very compelling feature for startups.

-- Security: With money, personal and financial information on the line, security for you and your customer is of upmost importance.
-Since Shopify is an all in one service they take care of that aspect of your business as well.
+- Security: With money, and personal and financial information on the line, security for you and your customer is of utmost importance.
+Since Shopify is an all-in-one service, they take care of that aspect of your business as well.

-- Performance: Since everything is hosted by Shopify you can expect fast loading speeds, excellent Mobile speeds, SEO, customer support and easy payments.
-Definitely a one stop shot for e-commerce
+- Performance: Since everything is hosted by Shopify, you can expect fast loading speeds, excellent Mobile speeds, SEO, customer support and easy payments.
+A one-stop shop for e-commerce

 Disadvantage of Shopify

 - Monthly Fees.
 All the Time.
-For Everything: Shopify is a subscription service we know that.
-But what you might not know is that the third party apps you add on to your basic Shopify account also tacks on their own monthly subscription fee on top of what Shopify already charges.
-In the long run Shopify will get gradually more expensive compared to a self-hosted service like WordPress,
+For Everything: Shopify is a subscription service, we know that.
+But what you might not know is that the third-party apps you add to your basic Shopify account also tack on their monthly subscription fee on top of what Shopify already charges.
+In the long run, Shopify will get gradually more expensive compared to a self-hosted service like WordPress,

-- Less Customizable, less unique: Unless you go full on from the ground up website with a dev team, you will be at the mercy of their template choices.
-I’m not saying it’s bad, in fact they are good and looks professional, but if I picked a theme because it looks good then most likely someone else will definitely think its look good.
-Just like some people dislike twinning in their outfits, having someone using the exact same website look kind of detracts from the unique personality of your business.
-As for customisability, Shopify is less customisable, some of it’s functions cannot be modified.
-For people who like full control of their site and loves to tweak and tinker with them it will definitely be a turnoff.
+- Less Customisable, Less Unique: Unless you go full-on from the ground-up website with a dev team, you will be at the mercy of their template choices.
+I’m not saying it’s bad they are good and look professional, but if I picked a theme because it looks good then most likely someone else will think it looks good.
+Just like some people dislike twinning in their outfits, having someone using the same website look kind of detracts from the unique personality of your business.
+As for customisability, Shopify is less customisable, some of its functions cannot be modified.
+For people who like full control of their site and love to tweak and tinker with them, it will be a turnoff.

 - Lifespan: Remember My Space, Multiply and Friendster?
-Yeah the biggest things in social media at that time?
+Yeah, the biggest things in social media at that time?
 Where are they now?
 Platforms come and go.
 That is the same with Shopify.
-Yes they are a very convenient all in one platform.
-But what if they fold or restructure.
+Yes, they are a very convenient all-in-one platform.
+But what if they fold or restructure?
 What happens then?
 If you want to move your store and data to a different platform… It will not be a smooth transition.
-Shopify is an excellent way to grow with but it would be wise to think ahead.
+Shopify is an excellent way to grow, but it would be wise to think ahead.